dat-ecosystem/dat/docs/whitepaper.md

 ![img](images/fork.png)

 Although forks could be represented as conflicts to be merged immediately (as one might expect in a version control system such as Git), dat's philosophy is the opposite.
-Dat gives power to users to control and manage forks.
-In software development, merges are encouraged as all roads ideally lead to a working piece of software.
-Data, on the other hand, embraces forks as a key tool for experimentation during the data munging and analysis process.
+We think that data tools should embrace forks as key support for experimentation during the scientific process.
 When a user pulls from a peer, forks will also be pulled so that each user has a complete picture of the graph.

-Forks can be merged into a single, new commit with a new version hash.
+Forks can be merged into a single, new commit to create a new version hash.
 The `dat merge <version>` operation accepts a stream of resolved values in the same format they are emitted in `dat diff`.
 See the dat repository for more examples on merging.

 ![img](images/merge.png)